dmachard/dmachard.github.io/content/posts/0055-dnstap-extra-field.md

 openssl x509 -req -days 36500 -in server.csr -signkey doh.key -out doh.crt
 ```

-Now, create the `config_dnsdist.conf` file with the following Lua configuration:
+Now, create the `config_dnsdist.conf` file with the following Lua configuration.
 This DNSdist configuration listen on DoH service with backends load balancing (google, cloudflare, quad9)
 The lua functions (alterDnstapQuery, alterDnstapResponse, alterDnstapCachedResponse) are used to customize the extra field in dnstap messages.